traction-project/encoding-api/README.md

 - `SESSION_SECRET` a string of random characters that is used to sign the JSON Web Tokens
 - `BUCKET_NAME` the name of the S3 bucket that the files should be uploaded to
-- `ETS_PIPELINE` the name of the Elastic Transcoder pipeline used to transcode uploaded media files
+- `ETS_PIPELINE` the ID of the Elastic Transcoder pipeline used to transcode uploaded media files.
+NB: Make sure to supply the ID of the pipeline and not the name

 ### Development Builds